 Simply sharing information during National Cancer Prevention Month about asbestos-caused cancers and how to stay safe can go a long way in helping those at risk.

-While it may not be possible to totally prevent asbestos-caused cancers, knowing about the dangers and taking preemptive action can help reduce your risks.
+While it may not be possible to totally prevent asbestos-caused cancers, knowing about the dangers and taking early action can help reduce your risks.